CameronForrest/liri-node-app/README.md

 </ul>
 <h1>About</h1>
 <ul>
 <li> LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI will be a command line node app that takes in parameters and gives you back data.</li>
 <h1>API and Dependencies</h1>
 <ul>
 <li> spotify